Trump on defensive as critics seize on reports he insulted U.S. veterans | Politics

 Retired U.S. Army Colonel Jeff McCausland wrote in an NBC News op-ed on Sunday that Trump over the years had demonstrated "a clear pattern of disrespect toward the military."
 The Atlantic reported that Trump made the disparaging remarks after canceling a visit to an American cemetery during a November 2018 trip to France, an account the president denied on Thursday and on Sunday said was "disinformation."

-"They will say anything, like their recent lies about me and the Military, and hope that it sticks," he tweeted, referring to the media and the Democratic Party, whose nominee Joe Biden is vying for the presidency in November.
+"They will say anything, like their recent lies about me and the Military, and hope that it sticks," he tweeted, referring to the media and the Democratic Party.
 The Atlantic has stood by its report, which cited four unnamed people with firsthand knowledge of the matter and which was later confirmed by several other media outlets.

-Bloomberg on Sunday reported that Trump spent the extra free time in Paris selecting artwork to ship from the U.S. ambassador's residence to the White House.
-The White House did not respond to a request for comment on the Bloomberg report.
-Former Vice President Biden, whose late son Beau served in Iraq, on Sunday capitalized upon the uproar to highlight his own record of military support with an advertisement aimed at areas with large numbers of military personnel in battleground states.

-The ad will air nationwide on Sunday night during cable television news programs and on Facebook and Instagram throughout the week as part of a broader $47 million campaign, a spokesman told Reuters on Sunday.
-The Lincoln Project, a prominent Republican-backed group opposing Trump's re-election, on Saturday released a new video attacking the president's comments and broader record on the military.
-Trump has never served and avoided the draft for the Vietnam war, citing bone spurs in his feet.
+"It breaks your heart," U.S. Democratic House Speaker Nancy Pelosi told MSNBC of Trump's reported comments.
+Asked about critics saying that Trump had shown a pattern of disrespect towards the military, Trump campaign spokesman Tim Murtaugh said the President has shown his "reverence for American service members by both his words and deeds."

+"There are ample examples of his compassion for the families of fallen heroes and of his dedication to ensuring that veterans receive the medical care they deserve," he added.
+CORE VOTERS, MILITARY SPENDING

+Trump has repeatedly touted his administration's military spending while also moving to pull troops out of conflicts in Syria and Afghanistan, as well from allied countries such as Germany.
+More recently, he has said he would block a Pentagon plan to cut military healthcare by $2.2 billion and reverse its plan to close the Stars and Stripes military newspaper.

-Several top administration officials, including U.S. Defense Secretary Mark Esper, have rallied to Trump's defense as the controversy has grown in recent days.
-On Sunday, Secretary of Veterans Affairs Robert Wilkie told CNN's "State of the Union" that he had never heard the president disparage the military or veterans.
-Treasury Secretary Steven Mnuchin told reporters at the White House that Trump supported the military "100%."
+Top Trump administration officials, including U.S. Defense Secretary Mark Esper, have rallied to Trump's defense as the controversy has grown in recent days.
+On Sunday, Secretary of Veterans Affairs Robert Wilkie told CNN's "State of the Union" he had never heard Trump disparage the military.
+Treasury Secretary Steven Mnuchin told reporters Trump supported the military "100%."

 ALSO READ